PrivateBin – Your Self-Hosted Pastebin Instance

 The installation process is pretty straightforward.

 Download the latest release from the release archive (It’s the link labelled “Source Code (…)”) and extract it in the folder you want to install your PrivateBin instance.
 For example /var/www/privatebin/.
-Make sure the files and folders are owned by the `www-data` user so that your webserver can read and write there.
+Ensure the files and folders are owned by the `www-data` user so your webserver can read and write there.

 Configure PrivateBin